-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

-And there's skepticism outside the Gulf too about how long the well will stay shut down and apparently for good reason.
+And there's skepticism outside the Gulf too about how long the well will stay shut down - and apparently for good reason.
 NPR science correspondent Richard Harris is with us now live to talk about all this.
 And Richard, BP gave a progress report this morning on how it's all going.
 What did they say?

-So they'll spend today analyzing the information more.
+RICHARD HARRIS: So they'll spend today analyzing the information more.
 BP vice president Kent Wells says their undersea rovers have been doing visual surveys and doing sonar surveys of the sea floor, and they see no oil or gas leaking up from the sea floor, so at least that's an encouraging sign, and they're planning to do some more detailed surveys about that later on.

-KELLY: Okay, now, assuming that all that goes well, at the end of this testing and analysis period, what happens?
+LOUISE KELLY: Okay, now, assuming that all that goes well, at the end of this testing and analysis period, what happens?
 Will they go back to trying to collect some of the oil that was coming out of the well?

 HARRIS: It depends what they find.
 And the best case scenario is that the well will simply remain shut.
 In fact, just a few moments ago President Obama said he still hopes that's an option.

 BARACK OBAMA: This new cap and the additional equipment being placed in the Gulf will be able to contain up to 80,000 barrels a day, which should allow us to capture nearly all the oil until the well is killed.

-So if they do have to recollect the oil, it won't be, you know at first we'll see more into the Gulf, but eventually they can collect a whole bunch of it.
+HARRIS: So if they do have to recollect the oil, it won't be, you know - at first we'll see more into the Gulf, but eventually they can collect a whole bunch of it.
 The president mentioned 80,000 barrels a day.
 The scientific estimates are there's less than that coming up, so that's got a margin of error.

-KELLY: Okay, lot's of questions.
+LOUISE KELLY: Okay, lot's of questions.
 And I guess one of the other big unknowns, of course, Richard, is the weather, which has complicated operations throughout this ordeal.
 We're coming up to what's forecast to be a record-breaking hurricane season.
 I assume planning is going on for how to deal with that.

-So that's part of the equation here, is, you know, can they maybe temporarily shut the well if there's a hurricane, or what?
-I mean that's a that's a very important question that they're wrestling with.
+HARRIS: So that's part of the equation here, is, you know, can they maybe temporarily shut the well if there's a hurricane, or what?
+I mean that's a - that's a very important question that they're wrestling with.

-KELLY: Okay, thank you, Richard.
+LOUISE KELLY: Okay, thank you, Richard.

 HARRIS: My pleasure.

-KELLY: That's NPR's Richard Harris.
+LOUISE KELLY: That's NPR's Richard Harris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.